RajKorpan/csci39536-base/README.md

-# Template: csci39536-base
+# Template

-This template provides a boilerplate repository for developing ROS-based software in Duckietown.
+This template provides a boilerplate repository for developing ROS-based software.
-Use it for Hunter CSCI 39536

 ## How to use it